jmeridth/python_development_test/README.md

 ## Quick Read

 Please clone this repository using [git](http://git-scm.com/) and complete the problem described below in that repository.
-When you have completed the problem, zip the resulting directory and return the zipped solution to us by email.
+We prefer that you do not fork this repository; just clone it and commit your work to your local copy of the repository.
 If you are not familiar with git, you can find several guides online.

+When you have completed the problem and commited your work to your local repository, zip the resulting directory and return the zipped solution to us by email.
 If the zip file is too large for email, you may host it using any storage solution you prefer (Dropbox, Google, Microsoft, ...) and send us the link.

 ## Overview